Kalvar/ios-KRWatchScroll/README.md

 ## Supports

-KRWatchScroll can easy watching UIScrollView is scrolling to top or bottom when it stopped, and KRWatchScroll can judge the UITableView scrolling to top or bottom.
+KRWatchScroll can easy watching and judging UITableView ( or UIScrollView ) scrolling to top、bottom、left、right motions when it scroll stopped.

+So, you can easy use it to implement scrolling to load next or previous page data when scrollview scrolled to side.

 ## How To Get Started